Feature Races at The Meadows

 Zoom Top

-Zoom Top, despite the passage of time, remains one of the yardstick greyhounds by which true greatness is measured when comparing greyhounds.
-Zoom Top had the longest career, in terms of race starts, of any greyhound elevated to the status of champion in Australia.
-That she remained incredibly consistent and dominant for such a long period contributed much to her exalted status and why a race is now named after her.
+Zoom Top, despite it being over 50 years since she raced, remains one of the yardstick greyhounds by which true greatness is measured.
+Zoom Top had the most race starts (136) of any greyhound elevated to the status of champion in Australia.

 Today the Zoom Top is an invitational race, where in form stayers are selected to race over 730m.
-First run in 2003, winners include Rocky (2005), Miss Grub (2007), Fanta Bale (2018), Tornado Tears (2019) and Stagger Out Lee (2023).
+First run in 2003, winners include Rocky (2005), Miss Grub (2007), Fanta Bale (2018), Tornado Tears (2019) and Valpolicella (2024).
 The Zoom Top is raced as part of the Australian Cup Carnival, run over three consecutive weeks at The Meadows in February each year.

 The Fanta Bale